Shaun-Adams/Machine-Learning/README.md

 Some Machine Learning Assignments I've done in Computer Science.

-- Using Python and JypterNotebook, covered topics such as
+- Using Python and Jupyter Notebook, covered topics such as
     - Linear Regression
     - Logistic Regression
     - Backpropergation